Long Beach Domestic Violence Attorney

 Curtis Family Law provides skilled legal representation in handling all types of domestic abuse, whether physical, psychological, financial, or emotional.
 Our Long Beach domestic violence attorney is well-versed in the criminal as well as the family law aspects of such cases.
 We bring dedicated legal support to protecting and ensuring your legal and parental rights when facing any type of abuse from a family member in a domestic situation.
 Our firm is here to safeguard your best interests and those of your children through bringing appropriate legal action against your abuser.

 Contact Curtis Family Law for legal counsel to protect yourself and your family.
-Call us at (562) 315-7107 24/7 to speak with our Long Beach domestic violence attorney in a free consultation.
+Call us at (562) 315-7107 or contact online 24/7 to speak with our Long Beach domestic violence attorney in a free consultation.

 How Does California Define Domestic Violence?